fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 > &#x1F6C8; If you intend to run this example on your Raspberry Pi (or a similar single board computer) but don't want to undergo the hassle of connecting keyboard, mouse, monitor, etc. to it, you can perform  the steps described in the following remotely from your desktop computer using SSH.
 You can achieve that very conveniently by [enabling SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) on your Raspberry Pi and installing the [*Remote - SSH* extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) in Visual Studio Code.
 Find out more about how to set up and use this feature [here](https://code.visualstudio.com/docs/remote/ssh).

 2. Open the `DemoProductInfo.h` file, and initialize the `DEMO_PRODUCT_ID` and `DEMO_PRODUCT_NAME` constants with the id and the name of the previously created FotaHub product.
 Leave the `DEMO_PRODUCT_FIRMWARE_VERSION` as is for now.
-In case you have selected anything else than `SHA256` as the binary checksum algorithm for your FotaHub product, you also must adjust the `DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM` constant accordingly:
+In case you have selected anything else than `SHA256` as the binary checksum algorithm for your FotaHub product or opted for using a signature instead, you also must adjust the `DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM` constant accordingly:

 ```c
 #define DEMO_PRODUCT_ID "eb8ab3b1-0938-40ec-afba-9379363948cf"